foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 See more about [fork testing](https://foundry-rs.github.io/starknet-foundry/testing/test-attributes.html#fork).

 ### `[profile.<dev|release>.cairo]`
+By default, these arguments do not need to be defined.
+Only set them to use [profiler](https://foundry-rs.github.io/starknet-foundry/snforge-advanced-features/profiling.html#profiling) or [coverage](https://foundry-rs.github.io/starknet-foundry/testing/coverage.html#coverage).

 Adjust Cairo compiler configuration parameters when compiling this package.
 These options are not taken into consideration when this package is used as a dependency for another package.
 All fields are optional.

 ```toml